Kiranjith83/SA/SA.md

 Example:
   - [Git Link:](https://github.com/linuxacademy/content-aws-csa2019/tree/master/lesson_files/03_compute/Topic4_Serverless/lambda)
   - Below sample function creates thumbnails whenever an image is uploaded to a S3 bucket (dst_bucket).
-  - The event is driven from the upload S3 bucket trigger, where the images are uploaded.
-    - Configure the S3 bucket events to notify Lambda from the s3 upload bucket.

   - Configure Lambda using below commands.
 ```
 mkdir /tmp/lambdafunction